The Abington Township 2021 Budget

 retire are stunning.

-presentation every year since he came (2017) the effect
+presentation every year since he came (2017).
+Not in a good way.

 has been to remove the the simple ability to see